nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ## The Big Deal

 Some woman shows up with her dad and her dad's business partner.
 The dad's business partner lecherously eyes her and decides somehow that she's part of the business deal.
-She goes along with it because she wants her dad to succeed, but then she meets Ponch from C.H.I.P.S. and realizes she still holds a candle for him from high school.
+She goes along with it because she wants her dad to succeed, but then she meets
+Ponch (C.H.I.P.S.)
+and realizes she still holds a candle for him from high school.
 Lecherous guy gets all jealous and I don't know what happens next because I stopped caring.

 # Season 02, Episode 06

 ## The Witness

+Mike Brady (The Brady Bunch)
-Mike Brady was a witness to some heinous crime.
+was a witness to some heinous crime.
 He falls in love with some lady who also knows about the crime, and the crime weighs on him so much that their relationship is tortured and boring.
-Oh, snap the murder victim was her brother.
+Oh, snap!
+The murder victim was her brother!
 What are the odds?

 ## Mike and Ike

 Isaac the Bartender recognizes a family (they're also black, of course).
 Turns out the three adults were in a doo-wop band together.
 The dad nows owns a bunch of car dealerships and can't stay off the phone long enough to hang out with his son.
 Isaac tries to convince the dad to spend time with his son.
-I actually like how Isaac was portrayed here, he starts to show some real depth of character.
+I actually like how Isaac was portrayed here, his character starts to show some depth.

 ## The Kissing Bandit

-Miracle Max dresses up every night with a mask, cape, and fedora, and runs around the ship grabbing women and kissing them.
+Miracle Max (The Princess Bride) dresses up every night with a mask, cape, and fedora, and runs around the ship grabbing women and kissing them.
 Meanwhile there's a woman actually interested in him during the day, and he's skipping out on her to do his kissing rounds at night.
 This one actually made me laugh, a Love Boat first.
 Right until the crew decides to use Julie as "bait" to catch the kissing bandit.
 In hindsight, maybe sexual assault isn't all that funny.

 The actress who played Julie wound up addicted to cocaine, and was one of the very first Hollywood people to openly admit they had a drug problem.
 They dropped her from the show, but she did make a full recovery right around the time The Love Boat ended its run.